Eden Valley Museum: Collections

 Run mainly by local volunteers, the museum is home to collections that cover a range of topics on the Eden Valley from its early origins to recent times.
 These permanent displays, describing the topography, people, communities and trades are spread over several rooms and are updated regularly.
 In addition one or two temporary exhibitions are mounted each year lasting from 12 to 18 months.

 The museum has one of the most extensive collections of material relating to Whitmore's Tannery, historically the biggest employer in Edenbridge until its closure in 1974.
 Other displays include items used in the cricket ball manufacturing industry of Chiddingstone Causeway, archaeology, farming, iron smelting, brick making, hop growing and other industries from the surrounding area.
 A large photographic collection, together with archival material relating to properties and local organisations, former residents and local families are major sources of information for local historians and family researchers, and are continually being augmented.

 Area of interest

-The collecting area as defined by the Museums Acquisition and Disposal Policy is as follows:

 The defined geographical collecting area largely incorporates the parishes of Edenbridge, Chiddingstone, Cowden, Hever, Kent (including Four Elms and Mark Beech) and Penshurst and Crockham Hill (part of the Parish of Westerham).

-The museum collects items that have a demonstrable relevance to the history of the Eden Valley.